Independent news from the Indigenous Media Freedom Alliance

 Community Announcement Supplied and approved by an external entity; not impartial, fact-checked journalism.

-Next three orientations are planned for Bismarck Documenters
+Next two orientations are planned for Bismarck Documenters

 Graphic artist Castle Fox, of Buffalos’ Fire, added a ribbon skirt to a Documenter.
 An example reflecting the Bismarck Documenters rural and indigenous cohort.
 Graphic artist Castle Fox, of Buffalos’ Fire, added a ribbon skirt to a Documenter.
 An example reflecting the Bismarck Documenters rural and indigenous cohort.